Galliane

 A Galliane is a bow frog for stringed instrument bows that sets the hair ribbon at an angle.
 This kind of frog was first described in Scientific American in October 2012.
-It was invented by bow maker Benoit Rolland for violin, viola, cello, and double bass bows.
+It was invented by bow maker Benoît Rolland for violin, viola, cello, and double bass bows.

 The frog

 The frog is the part at the end of the bow that encloses the mechanism responsible for tightening and holding the bow hair ribbon.
 The name ‘frog’ may derive from the use of the frock, the small device that bow makers use to shape it.
 It is also referred to as the heel of the bow.

 The evolution of the bow

 The classical bow was pioneered by François Xavier Tourte, a French master bowmaker from the late 18th and early 19th century.
 With the help of virtuoso violinist G.B.
 Viotti he sought to improve upon the limitations of the Baroque bow by lengthening it, strengthening its tip, and introducing a curvature that allowed for greater flexibility and improved the springing action of the bow.
 Tourte’s craftsmanship led to the development of the modern bow, with a design that has remained fundamentally unchanged.

 With Tourte’s design the bow hair is set parallel to the longitudinal axis of the bow stick, requiring players to adapt the natural movement of their arm to the constraint of the shape.
-Benoit Rolland introduced a significant innovation in the history of bow making with a new frog design in which the underside is angled.
+Benoît Rolland introduced a significant innovation in the history of bow making with a new frog design in which the underside is angled.
 This frog was named "Galliane", and is a trademark with patent.
 Throughout history, bow makers have crafted frogs that were visually appealing.
 Galliane follows this tradition by presenting a different original outline.
 One of these designs includes a geometrical ferrule for the first time in history.
 While Galliane has been noted for its design, the technical elements outweigh the aesthetics.